-If you identify bad decisions as one of the causes of your debt, consider implementing the steps below to put you on a better path.
+If you identify bad decisions as one cause of your debt, consider implementing the steps below to put yourself on a better path.

-- Create and follow a spending plan, so you don't overspend and take on extra debt. - Pay bills on time.
-Do not skip payments. - Strive to fully pay off your credit cards each month.
-If you have to carry a balance, keep it as low as possible. - Do not apply for credit you do not need. - Keep receipts and compare charges when your statements arrive.
-Contact your bank, credit card or finance company immediately if there is a discrepancy.
+- Create and follow a spending plan so you don't overspend and take on extra debt. - Pay bills on time.
+Do not skip payments. - Strive to pay off your credit cards fully each month.
+If you must carry a balance, keep it as low as possible. - Do not apply for credit you do not need. - Keep receipts and compare charges when your statements arrive.
+If there is a discrepancy, contact your bank, credit card, or finance company immediately.